|void||Set_Heuristics (const char *list)|

 |z-sort, z sort||Sorts front to back relative to the camera.|

-When the static model attribute is set, HOOPS will combine the geometry and attributes from multiple segments into a more optimized, internal segment tree.
-At render time, HOOPS renders from this internal segment tree instead of the external scene graph that you have defined.
+When the static model attribute is set to "on", Visualize will combine the geometry and attributes from multiple segments into a more optimized, internal segment tree.
+At render time, Visualize renders from this internal segment tree instead of the external scene graph that you have defined.
 When used in conjunction with segment-level display lists, it can significantly improve rendering performance, because graphical objects will be grouped into larger segment-level display lists and result in better GPU throughput.